-A main assumption of this dating method is that the luminescence signal of the sediment grains is reset during transport or during the residence at the surface before burial; i.e. no luminescence from previous irradiation episodes is inherited.
+A main assumption of this dating method is that the luminescence signal of the sediment grains is reset during transport or during the residence at the surface before burial, i.e., no luminescence from previous irradiation episodes is inherited.
 However, many geomorphic processes such as masswasting processes, long-shore drift or fluvial transport may lead to very brief exposures of the sediments to sunlight (Rittenour, 2008; Fuchs and Lang, 2009).
 In fluvial settings, for example, individual grains often experience only limited bleaching prior to deposition, which implies that their ages can be overestimated (Wallinga, 2002).
-This remnant luminescence signal that is also commonly observed in modern alluvium (Murray et al., 1995; Jain et al., 2004; McGuire and Rhodes, 2015a) and coastal sediments (Richardson, 2001; Jacobs, 2008; Alexanderson and Murray, 2012) has been attributed to limited bleaching due to the attenuation of light caused by high suspended-sediment loads and turbidity (Berger, 1990; Davies-Colley and Nagels, 2008; Reimann et al., 2015).
-For river systems dominated by sediment recycling the fraction of well-bleached grains in a sample has further been reported to increase with downstream transport distance (Porat et al., 2001; Stokes et al., 2001; Jain et al., 2004; McGuire and Rhodes, 2015b; Gray et al., 2018; Guyez et al., 2022).
-Albeit a limitation of luminescence dating of fluvial deposits, an increase in the amount of bleaching with transport distance would bear the possibility of offering insights into fluvial (McGuire and Rhodes, 2015a, b; Gray and Mahan, 2015; Gray et al., 2017) and coastal (Alexanderson and Murray, 2012; Ahmed et al., 2014; Reimann et al., 2015) transport conditions in terms of suspended-sediment concentration and/or particle velocity.
+This remnant luminescence signal that is also commonly observed in modern alluvium (Murray et al., 1995; Jain et al., 2004; McGuire and 55 Rhodes, 2015a), and coastal sediments (Richardson, 2001; Jacobs, 2008; Alexanderson & Murray, 2012), has been attributed to limited bleaching due to the attenuation of light caused by high suspended sediment loads and turbidity (Berger, 1990; Davies-Colley and Nagels, 2008; Reimann et al. 2015).
+For river systems dominated by sediment recycling the fraction of well-bleached grains in 60 a sample has further been reported to increase with downstream transport distance (Porat et al., 2001: Stokes et al., 2001; Jain et al., 2004; McGuire and Rhodes, 2015b; Gray et al., 2018: Guyez et al. 2022).
+Albeit a limitation to luminescence dating of fluvial deposits, an increase of the amount of bleaching with transport distance would bear the possibility to offer insights into fluvial (McGuire and Rhodes, 2015a, b; Gray and Mahan, 2015; Gray et al., 2017) and coastal (Alexanderson & 65 Murray, 2012; Ahmed et al., 2014; Reimann et al., 2015) transport conditions in terms of suspended sediment concentration and/or particle velocity-(McGuire and Rhodes, 2015a, b; Gray and Mahan, 2015; Gray et al., 2017).
 However, there still exists a knowledge gap concerning the accurate quantification of such bleaching rates, which restrains the development of luminescence as a sediment tracer (Gray et al., 2019).